Topological and magnetic properties of the interacting Bernevig-Hughes-Zhang model: Results

 To compute the phase diagram, we adhered to the convergence criteria outlined in our method section~\ref{Sec: Model and Method}.
-The majority of our DMRG simulations (indicated as small solid/empty circles) are for $4\times 4$ cylinders, however we have verified the robustness of the observed phases for larger $6\times 4$ and $8\times 4$ cylindrical systems (shown as squares in gray color).
+The majority of our DMRG simulations (indicated as small solid/empty circles) are for $4\times 4$ cylinders, however we have verified the robustness of the observed phases for larger $8\times 4$ cylindrical systems (highlighted with with gray shading).
 Details of our finite size scaling analysis are included in Appendix~\ref{Sec: Finite-size scaling}.
 It is important to note that the solid circles indicate well-converged DMRG points, while the empty circles signify points that didn't converge effectively.